Game | Players | Level | Description |

 Trick avoidance games invert trick-traking.
 Instead of trying to win tricks, players try to lose tricks.
 Or, they try to lose certain penalty cards.

 We offer seven trick avoidance games.
 Their rules are simple, and the games are quick and fun.

 They're perfect for when you have a mixed group who may not know any games in common.

-You can quickly explain the easy rules to our trick losing games and folks will be playing together in minutes.
-They play well for anywhere from three to six participants.
+You can explain the rules to our games and have folks playing together in minutes.
+They work well for anywhere from three to six participants.

 Win Some Tricks But Avoid Others